Monkestation/monke-wiki/jobs/antagonists/antagonist-guidance.md

 You have escalation requirements to meet if you're killing people.
 If they attack first, you can obviously defend yourself.
 That's not a problem.

 For purposes of completing contracts, the **Contractors** are not required to escalate with their target for the kidnapping.
 Anyone else you must still escalate with.

+**Changlings**, we got extra information for you down here.
+If you're visibly a ling and you're running around doing very much visibily ling things, folk are gonna hunt you down if you're doing it around them.
+If you disappear back into the background and lose the hounds on your trail, you should back into a "stealth" status.

 **Non-Ascended Heretics** have a list of five individuals to sacrifice.
 Those sacrifice targets can be taken without escalation.
 Anyone else involved must still have escalation.